jshumock/springboot/README.md

 1. You should see a welcome message if you haven't made any changes.

 ### Submitting the code
-1. Push your local changes to the remote repo (git push)
+1. Push your local changes to your remote repo (git push)
-1. Create a Pull Request to master of this repo.
+1. Create a Pull Request to master of this repo by clicking "Create Pull Request" in your forked repo.